Raghu-Raman/MapReduceLog/README.md

   - DEBUG
   - ERROR
 #### Job 2
-The job-2 deals with obtaining the number of occurrences of 'ERROR' log message with injected string pattern for a given time interval ,and the time intervals has to be sorted in descending order.
+The job-2 deals with obtaining the number of occurrences of 'ERROR' log message with injected string pattern for a given time interval,and the time intervals has to be sorted in descending order.
 #### Job 3
 The job-3 deals with to calculate the total number of occurrences for each log message type.
 #### Job 4
 The job-4 deals with obtaining the length of the longest string for a given log message with injected string pattern.
+## Implementaion
+Create the main class with all the job configurations with.
+Each job configuration is given with a specific task.
+The task will define the behaviour of the mappers and reducers in the job.
+The ''' application.conf ''' will contain all the input parameters and all the necessary input configurations for all the jobs.